Our diner franchise’s focus on customer intimacy spurs repeat visits for better revenues.

 Are you as passionate about customer service as we are?
 You don’t have to have restaurant experience to make a good franchise owner; you just have to embrace our mission.
 Our Sandy Springs, Georgia-based diner franchise has more than 400 locations across the country, and our goal is to open another 175 in the next five years.
 Huddle House is perfect for both single-unit and multi-unit investors in a range of market sizes, including urban areas, small towns, travel centers and convenience sites.
 Huddle House offers incentives for adding more units, including discounts on remodeling existing stores.

-If you want to learn more about how our 50-year-old legacy brand is growing, please explore our research pages and read franchisee interviews and exciting developments on our blog.
+If you want to learn more about how our 50-year-old legacy brand is growing, please explore our research pages and exciting developments on our blog.
 You can also fill out this form to download our free franchising report or call us at (770) 626-7286.
 We’d love to hear from you!